fqueiruga/tubelists/README.md

-# TubeLists v.0.0.1
+# TubeLists

-A youtube jukebox writen in AngularJS
+A youtube jukebox writen in AngularJS.